 If truffles are your jam, then this region is one you should probably visit.
-I personally cannot tolerate the smell of truffles and the closest I got to eating truffles was through accident.
-They were in one of the cheese on our charcurterie plate.
+I cannot tolerate the smell of truffles; the closest I got to eating truffles was by accident.
+They were in one of the cheeses on our charcuterie plate.

-With all that said, we did actually have a couple of great dining experiences in Rovinj.
-Both were at restaurants that are attached to the Grand Park Hotel that are open to non-guests and accessible from the promenade.
+That said, we actually had a couple of great dining experiences in Rovinj.
+Both were at restaurants that were attached to the Grand Park Hotel, which is open to non-guests and accessible from the promenade.

-Our first great dining experience was at Primi Terreni which has a large terrace sprawling out onto the promenade.
+Our first great dining experience was at Primi Terreni, a large terrace restaurant that sprawls out onto the promenade.
 We ordered ćevapi, bread, a salad of some sort, steaks, and maybe fries.
-I can’t recall because there were a couple of espresso martinis and a whole lot of wine involved too.
+I can’t recall because there were a couple of espresso martinis and a lot of wine.

-Our second great dining experience was at Katarina’s Patisserie.
-Now, this is technically a coffee shop and bakery but in the afternoons and evenings, they serve cocktails/wine/beer, wood-fired pizzas, and charcuterie plates.
+Our second excellent dining experience was at Katarina’s Patisserie.
+Now, this is technically a coffee shop and bakery, but in the afternoons and evenings, they serve cocktails/wine/beer, wood-fired pizzas, and charcuterie plates.

 Protip: Primi Terreni and Katarina’s Patisserie are excellent spots to watch the sunset.
 The two photos in this post of the headland were taken at or near Katarina’s.

 We spent two sunsets at Katarina’s and would have spent more sunsets there, but they were suddenly closed Sunday and Monday.
 This was a theme of our vacation, actually.
 Operating hours and days of operation are a bit of a mystery in Rovinj, even at restaurants attached to high-end hotels.

-At Katarina’s, we ordered the charcuterie plate and wood-fired focaccia along with some wine for our first sunset.
-Later in this post, I may state that I can’t see how any meal in Rovinj would be a knock-your-socks-off kind of meal, however, the charcuterie plate at Katarina’s was the best charcuterie plate I’ve ever eaten.
+At Katarina’s, we ordered the charcuterie plate, wood-fired focaccia, and some wine for our first sunset.
+Later in this post, I may state that I can’t see how any meal in Rovinj would be a knock-your-socks-off kind of meal; however, the charcuterie plate at Katarina’s was the best charcuterie plate I’ve ever eaten.